dem42/Kuka_arm_kinematics/writeup.md

 The equations I use to compute the first three joint angles are given in the below image:
 ![alt text][image5]

+Using the previous intermediate values I compute the second and thrid joint angle as follows, using the fast that the base, 0 angle configuration is 90 degrees in both cases:
+![alt text][image6]

 In the next image I show an example of the trianlge in the default configuration with all the angles set to 0 and an example where there are multiple solutions.
 By always adding $$\gamma1$$ and $$\gamma2$$ I implicitly always choose the solution with the arm going up.
 ![alt text][image4]